IanMadd/academic/content/portfolio/Data_Tables.md

 ##  1: 146.6875 6.026948
 ```

-The same as above but the results have different names:
+This is the same as operation above but it returns the results with different
+names:
 ```
 > MTCarsDT[,.(horsepower=mean(hp), milespergallon=sd(mpg))]